Ending Surprise Medical Bills

-Members of the Coalition Against Surprise Medical Billing, which represent accountable care providers, leading employer groups, unions and health insurance providers and the tens of millions of people they employ and serve each day, support meaningful solutions to end surprise medical billing that would:
+The Coalition Against Surprise Medical Billing represents leading employer groups, unions, health insurance providers, and the tens of millions of people they employ and serve each day.
+Together, we support comprehensive protections for Americans against surprise medical bills, including:

-- Help reduce health care costs for consumers and taxpayers by avoiding an arbitration process that adds unnecessary expense, delay and bureaucracy to the health system.
+■ Reducing Americans’ health insurance premiums and taxpayers’ costs by avoiding an arbitration process that adds unnecessary cost, delay, and red tape to the health system.

 Role of Private Equity